pmlopes/presentations/index.md

 Notes:
   Hello everyone and welcome to "bringing order to the chaos" talk.
-My name is Paulo Lopes and I am a principal software engineering at RedHat we I work amongst others things as a Eclipse Vert.x core developer.
+My name is Paulo Lopes and I am a principal software engineering at RedHat where I work among others things as a Eclipse Vert.x core developer.

   I consider myself a polyglot and am fluent in many languages, Java, JavaScript and others.